growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 1. In the Slack App you created, go to **Features** and click **OAuth & Permissions**.
    ![scope-introduction](../../../public/assets//images/scope-introduction.png)
-1. Click the **Add an OAuth Scope**.
+1. Click the **Add an OAuth Scope** button.
    ![scope-add-oauth-click](../../../public/assets//images/scope-add-oauth-click.png)
 1. Select **commands** and **chat: write**.
    ![scope-select-commands](../../../public/assets//images/scope-select-commands.png)
    ![scope-select-chat-write](../../../public/assets//images/scope-add-chat-write.png)

-1. When the following OAuth Scope is displayed, the scope setting is complete.
+1. When the following OAuth Scope is displayed, the scope setting will be completed.
    ![scope-selected](../../../public/assets//images/scope-selected.png)

 #### Set each Request URL